 Heated-Hand Boxes for Obtaining "Arterialized"-Venous Blood

-Shown above is a heated-hand box in use during a euglycemic hyperinsulinemic clamp
+A heated-hand box (HHB) shown in use during a euglycemic hyperinsulinemic clamp

-These boxes are for sale (see below) to institutions and investigators performing clinical research and requiring arterialized blood.
+These boxes are for sale (see below) to institutions and investigators performing clinical research requiring arterialized-venous blood.

-A reference list is provided at the bottom for the technique of warming the hand to obtain "arterialized"-venous blood.
-As can be seen from this reference list, the technique has been used for a number of years.
+A list of peer-reviewed publications concerning the technique is provided below.
+Details for the technique of warming the hand to obtain "arterialized"-venous blood are also shown.
+As can be seen from these publications, the technique has been used for a number of years.

 When blood passes through an organ bed (e.g. the liver or muscle), the organ will both extract and add metabolites to the blood.
 A common example is the removal of glucose and oxygen and addition of end-products of metabolism, lactate, CO2, alanine, ..., as blood passes through muscle beds.
 Thus, the venous concentration of glucose will almost always be lower in the antecubital vein compared to the brachial artery.
 Hormones, such as epinephrine, are also extracted passing through tissues.
 For example, antecubital venous blood will have an epinephrine concentration of almost 1/2 that of arterial blood due to extraction of catecholamines across muscle.
 To obtain a measure of metabolite and hormone concentration in the whole body, blood coming directly out of the heart needs to be obtained.